integrated-inferences/CausalQueries/README.md

 plot_dag(model)
 ```

-You can draw data from the model, thus:
+You can draw data from the model, like this:

 ```
 data <- simulate_data(model, n = 10)
 ```

 Updating is done like this: